-Andrew has been recognised by the Legal 500 as the Personal Injury & Clinical Negligence Junior of the Year in the Legal 500’s 2019 Awards.
-He has also been nominated as Personal Injury Junior of the Year in the Chambers & Partners 2019 Awards.
+Andrew has been recognised by the Legal 500 as the Personal Injury & Clinical Negligence Junior of the Year in the Legal 500 2019 Awards.
+He was also nominated for Personal Injury Junior of the Year in the Chambers & Partners 2019 Awards.

 Andrew acts in both contentious and non-contentious matters.
 He has acted in a wide range of commercial and contractual disputes in the Court of Appeal, Commercial Court, Mercantile Court, Queen’s Bench Division, Technology and Construction Court and County Courts.

 More notable recent claims include those arising out of the sale and supply of goods and services, claims brought by and against estate agents and employment agencies and recovery claims.
 He acted for Foxtons in OFT v Foxtons (the Renewal Commission test case) prior to litigation, in the High Court and in the Court of Appeal.
 He has provided commercial advice to others in respect of the consumer protection legislation and the enforceability of terms.
 He has also recently acted in a multi-million pound international pharmaceutical product licensing dispute, which involved contentious issues (including jurisdiction) and non-contentious issues, including the drafting of replacement agreements and settlement agreements.

 Non-contentious work includes drafting, advising on proposed contractual wordings and advising on appropriate steps to be taken in ‘pre-emptive’ commercial issues.